Working with True Dates & True Timestamps

 The "pdesc" is a unique identifier for this format and cannot be duplicated.
 The "comment" will not be seen, but is a way to identify each format when editing this file.
 When finished, be sure to save.
 This xml file is used globally, which means that every dictionary will use the formats found in this file.
 The "value" is the actual format for displaying and all possible values can be found in this document.

 Note: While you can have spaces within your date format, certain features of m-Power may not work as expected, such as "In the range" record selections when there is a space in the value.
 Instead, mrc recommends to use dashes (-) or underscores (_) when a space is desired.

 Note: Java does not support more than 3 decimal places for time values.
 If your data has more than 3 decimal places of precision, please leave the format blank in order to display the full values.

-Once you have set up the servlet properties and modified the mpower-date-format.xml file as desired, the final step is the selection of the appropriate format for each desired date or timestamp field.
-To do so, navigate to "Manage Data" –> "Manage Tables" and then click the "Managing Fields" icon next to the appropriate table.
+Once you have set up the Runtime Properties and modified the mpower-date-format.xml file as desired, the final step is the selection of the appropriate format for each desired date or timestamp field.
+To do so, navigate "Admin" –> "Manage Tables" and then click the "Managing Fields" icon next to the appropriate table.
 Finally, click the "Edit Field" icon next to any date or timestamp fields for which you would like to modify their display format.
 On this page, you can select the correct format from the drop down menu, as shown below.